 New later stage equity investment raises the ambition

-by Alix Mackay MRSC, Life Sciences Marketing Consultant and Co-lead Life Sciences Scotland Marketing & Communications.
+by Alix Mackay MRSC, Life Sciences Marketing Consultant and member of the Industry Leadership Group

 If you have a leadership role in one of our high potential SMEs in Scotland, you’ll probably know that cycle of regular fundraising and how much of your time (and your life) it takes up.
 And often, the quantities raised mean you can keep the organisation going, but you may find yourself in the same position 12-18 months later, asking for cash to take the business to the next level.
 Well, there is an innovative Programme for SMEs in Scotland that is designed specifically to break that pattern; to provide the highest levels of investment (up to £10m) for the most ambitious so they can throw themselves into that long-term growth plan.